gene-git/Arch-mkpkg/README.md

 # 4. Variables mkpkg_depends and makedepends_add

-If the list of makedepends does not meet user needs, then the variable
+If the list of makedepends does not meet user needs, then the PKGBUILD variable

  - *mkpkg_depends*

+Using this varible the much preferred way to assign trigger depenencies, and allows for removal of  things like 'git', 'pandoc' etc. which, while required for building, don't usually have any affect on the tool function.
+Without adding this variable to PKGBUILD, then by default the makedepends variable is used, which is certainly likely to be conservative.

-may be used - if present its list of dependencies are used in place of the standard *makedepends* variable.
+When mkpkg_depens is present is used as the provider of the trigger dependencies in place of the standard *makedepends* variable.
 This offers complete control over what actually triggers rebuilds.

 While depends are also treated by makepkg as build dependencies, mkpkg does not.
 Why?
 For starters, frequently these are really run time only dependencies and